 The LRC staff has the responsibility to provide a relatively quiet atmosphere for those students who want to study.
 Students who cannot abide by the basic rules of the LRC will be asked to return to their study hall, classroom, or lunch.

 ACCESS TO TECHNOLOGY OTHER THAN COMPUTERS

-Students have access to all types of technology.
-Camcorders, LCD projectors, digital cameras, slide projectors, CD players, overhead projectors, etc. Check at the main desk for details.
+Students have access to various types of technology: Camcorders, digital cameras, tape recorders etc. Check at the main desk for details.

 TEXTBOOKS